zellwk/zellwk.com/src/posts/2018-12-12-check-empty-input-css.md

 The idea is:

 1. You add a placeholder to your input
-2. If the input is hidden, it means the user typed something into the field
+2. If the placeholder is hidden, it means the user typed something into the field
 3. Proceed with validation (or invalidation)

 Here's the CSS (simplified version.
 For the complete version, check out [Chris's article][2])